Airbus focus is on evolving existing jet models, CEO says

-Airbus (AIR.PA) Chief Executive Guillaume Faury said in remarks aired on Thursday that the planemaker is looking at how to evolve existing models, and he also voiced optimism about long-term progress toward hydrogen-powered aviation technology.
+PARIS (Reuters) - Airbus Chief Executive Guillaume Faury said in remarks aired on Thursday that the planemaker is looking at how to evolve existing models, and he also voiced optimism about long-term progress toward hydrogen-powered aviation technology.

 “We think those platforms have the potential to embed those changes on different systems including propulsion systems.
 So we are more looking at how we are going to evolve those platforms over time, as we are doing with the A321XLR and other products, with new variants,” he said in a pre-recorded interview.